- Reviewed: 22 January 2021, 10:48 NZDT

-Violent crime, including armed robberies, home invasions, carjackings and sexual assualt occurs throughout Zambia, particularly in Lusaka and other major cities.
-Violent robberies, sometimes resulting in fatalities, have occurred along the Cairo, Chachacha, Freedom Way and Lumumba Roads of Lusaka.
+Travel in major cities is generally safe during daylight hours.
+Violent crime, including armed robberies, home invasions, carjackings and sexual assault have occurred throughout Zambia, particularly in Lusaka and other major cities.

 New Zealanders in Zambia should exercise a high level of personal security awareness at all times, especially in public places such as bus and railway stations, and areas frequented by foreigners.
+Victims have been followed from banks, nightclubs, and ATMs on occasion.
 Walking alone or travelling after dark is not recommended.
 When travelling by car, it is advisable to keep doors locked and windows up at all times.

 Demonstrations occur from time to time in Zambia and have on occasion led to violence, with clashes between protestors and security forces.
 New Zealanders in Zambia are advised to avoid any demonstrations, political rallies and large public gatherings as even those intended to be peaceful have the potential to turn violent.